"Very poised with great control... lots of personality and lots of variety in colour... clear vision of what you wanted to say"

 Geoff Parkin, Director of Royal Over-Seas League Arts

-Recent highlights have included touring with the BBC Symphony Orchestra under the baton of Sir Andrew Davies, working with the English National Opera Orchestra and City Chamber Orchestra of Hong Kong, solo debuts at the Wigmore Hall and Bridgewater Hall, as well as the invitation to compete in the Carl Nielsen International Competition in Denmark.
+Recent highlights have included collaborating with violinist David Chan, the Concertmaster of the Metropolitan Opera Orchestra, touring with the BBC Symphony Orchestra under the baton of Sir Andrew Davies, and working with the English National Opera Orchestra and City Chamber Orchestra of Hong Kong.

-Sirius is a prizewinner in many international and national competitions, including Eugene Magalif’s Flute Concerto International Competition (USA), finalist at the Vancouver Symphony Orchestra Institute Concerto Competition (Canada), Eastbourne Symphony Orchestra Young Soloist Competition, Enkor International Music Competition, Westbourne Orchestra Concerto Competition, RCM Concerto Competition and RCM Solo Woodwind Competition where he won both the Flute Prize and Edward & Helen Hague Senior Woodwind Prize.
-He is also a scholar of the Hong Kong Jockey Club Music and Dance Fund, Drake Calleja Trust, Countess of Munster Musical Trust, Help Musicians UK, EMI Music Sound Foundation, Kathleen Trust, St Marylebone Educational Foundation and Leverhulme Arts Trust.
+Sirius is a prizewinner in many international and national competitions, including winning first prize at Eugene Magalif’s Flute Concerto International Competition (USA), Eastbourne Symphony Orchestra Young Soloist Competition, Westbourne Orchestra Concerto Competition and RCM Solo Woodwind Competition where he was awarded both the Flute Prize and Edward & Helen Hague Woodwind Prize.
+He was a Scholar of the Hong Kong Jockey Club Music and Dance Fund, Drake Calleja Trust, Countess of Munster Musical Trust, Help Musicians UK and Leverhulme Arts Trust.

 Other notable achievements include winning the Alain-Marion Scholarship at the Domaine Forget International Music Academy (Canada) where Sirius studied privately with Emmanuel Pahud and Mathieu Dufour, the Best Performance Award at the Hamamatsu International Wind Instrument Academy and Festival (Japan), scholarships to receive training at the National Arts Centre (Canada), Orford Music Academy (Canada), Taipei Music Academy Festival and the Alion Baltic International Music Festival (Estonia).

 A young rising soloist and orchestral player in the U.K. and Asia, Sirius is regularly invited to perform in music festivals across Europe, including the Sound Unbound at Barbican Centre, Buxton International Festival, King’s Lynn Festival, Lichfield Festival and Lake District Summer Music.
-He has appeared in major performance venues in the U.K., Hong Kong and China, for instance the Royal Festival Hall, Hong Kong Cultural Centre and National Centre for the Performing Arts Beijing.
-As a concerto soloist, Sirius has performed the world premiere of Ray Leung’s alto-flute concerto ‘Waiting’, and other major flute concerti with the Eastbourne Symphony Orchestra, National Youth String Orchestra, Westbourne Orchestra and RCM orchestras.
+He has performed the world premiere of Ray Leung’s alto-flute concerto ‘Waiting’, and other major flute concerti with the Eastbourne Symphony Orchestra, National Youth String Orchestra, Westbourne Orchestra and RCM orchestras.

-Commenced his flute education with Matthew Wu, the founder of the Hong Kong Flute Academy, Sirius furthered his studies at the Royal College of Music in London for an Artist Diploma in Performance and Master of Music with Distinction under the tutelage of Katie Bedford, Emer McDonough, Sue Thomas, Rachel Brown and Kathleen Stevenson.
+Sirius commenced his flute studies with Matthew Wu, the founder of the Hong Kong Flute Academy.
+He continued his studies at the Royal College of Music in London for an Artist Diploma in Performance and Master of Music (Distinction) with Katie Bedford, Emer McDonough, Sue Thomas and Rachel Brown.

 Biographies available for download: